Eduardo Frei Ruiz-Tagle: Presidency

 In 1992, Frei participated in the presidential primary election of his coalition, defeating Ricardo Lagos, and then went on to win the presidential elections of 1993 by securing 58% of the votes cast.

 He took office on 11 March 1994 and was succeeded by Lagos in 2000.
 Frei's presidency was notable in making improvements in health and education as well as reducing poverty.

 Eduardo Frei Ruiz-Tagle, had particularly good relations with his Argentine counterpart Carlos Menem.
-During Frei's ternure the Laguna del Desierto territorial dispute with Argentina was solved, albeit the arbitage favoured the Argentine position.
+During Frei's tenure the Laguna del Desierto territorial dispute with Argentina was solved, albeit the arbitrage favoured the Argentine position.

 Following the end of his presidency, Frei assumed, as a former President, a seat as senator-for-life in Congress.

 Return to the Congress

 Since constitutional reforms in 2005 abolished life senators from 2006, Frei ran for and won an elected Senate seat in the December 2005 parliamentary elections in the electoral district of Valdivia Province and Osorno Province, together with Andrés Allamand.
-On 11 March 2006 Frei became President of the Senate, like his father, who was also President of the Senate after being President of the Republic.
+On 11 March 2006, Frei became President of the Senate, like his father, who was also President of the Senate after being President of the Republic.

 Frei, whose grandfather Eduardo Frei Schlinz had emigrated to Chile from Switzerland, obtained Swiss citizenship in February 2009.

-In 2009-2010 elections, Frei ran for the presidency of Chile for a second time, again as the candidate of the centre-left Concertación center-coalition, promising continuity of the popular outgoing President Michelle Bachelet's path.
+In 2009–2010 elections, Frei ran for the presidency of Chile for a second time, again as the candidate of the centre-left Concertación center-coalition, promising continuity of the popular outgoing President Michelle Bachelet's path.
 Some of his presidential campaign banners and billboards pictured him, accompanied by Bachelet over his left shoulder.
 In the first round of the elections, held on 13 December 2009, Frei held 29.60% of the official vote, second to his opponent Sebastián Piñera, who led with 44.05%.
 Since neither candidate received more than half of the total votes, a runoff election was held on Sunday, 17 January 2010.
 The first preliminary results announced by the Deputy Interior Ministry at 21:00 GMT on election day gave Piñera 51.87% and Frei holding 48.12%.
 Frei conceded to Piñera at 21:44 GMT.